Search

 • Roles:

-• admin: TaikoDAOController
+• admin: TaikoDAOController; ultimately DAO

 Modular Governance contract allowing for proposing, voting on and executing encrypted proposals (e.g. for Security Council emergency proposals).